 Children in reception will be learning to: Examples of how to support this: See themselves as a valuable individual.
 Make time to get to know the child and their family.
 Ask parents about the child's history, likes, dislikes, family members and culture.
 Take opportunities in class to highlight a child's interests, showing you know them and about them.
 Build constructive and respectful relationships.
 Make sure children are encouraged to listen to each other as well as the staff.
 Ensure children's play regularly involves sharing and cooperating with friends and other peers.
-Congratulate children for their kindness to others and express your approvide when they help, listen and support each other.
+Congratulate children for their kindness to others and express your approval when they help, listen and support each other.
 Allow children time in friendship groups as well as other groupings.
 Have high expectations for children following instructions, with high levels of support when necessary.
 Express their feelings and consider the feelings of others.
 Model positive behaviour and highlight exemplary behaviour of children in class, narrating what was kind and considerate about the behaviour.
 Encourage children to express their feelings if they feel hurt or upset using descriptive vocabulary.
-Help and reassure them when they are distressed upset or confused.
+Help and reassure them when they are distressed, upset or confused.
 Undertake specific activities that encourage talk about feelings and their opinions.
 Show resilience and perseverance in the face of challenge.
-Offer constructive support and recognition of child's personal achievement Provide opportunities for children to tell each other about their work and play.
+Offer constructive support and recognition of child's personal achievements.
+Provide opportunities for children to tell each other about their work and play.
 Help them reflect and self-evaluate their own work.
 Help them to develop problem-solving skills by talking through how they, you and others resolved a problem or difficulty.
 Show that mistakes are an important part of learning and going back is trial and error not failure.
 Help children to set own goals and to achieve them.
 Identify and moderate their own feelings socially and emotionally.
 Give children strategies for staying calm in the face of frustration.
-Talk the through why we take turns, wait politely, tidy up after ourselves and so on Encourage them to think about their own feelings and those of others by giving explicit examples of how others might feel in particular scenarios.
+Talk them through why we take turns, wait politely, tidy up after ourselves and so on.
+Encourage them to think about their own feelings and those of others by giving explicit examples of how others might feel in particular scenarios.
 Give children space to calm down and return to an activity.
 Support all children to recognise when their behaviour was not in accordance with the rules and why it is important to respect class rules and behave correctly towards others.
 Think about the perspectives of others.
-Use dialogic story time (talking about the ideas arising from the story while reading aloud) to discuss books that deal with challenges, explaining how the different characters feel about these challenges and overcome them.
+Use dialogic story time (talking about the ideas arising from the story whilst reading aloud) to discuss books that deal with challenges, explaining how the different characters feel about these challenges and overcome them.
+Ask children to explain to others how they thought about a problem or an emotion and how they dealt with it.